 If you are concerned about your blood pressure – especially if you have a history of high blood pressure in your family – it’s worth asking your GP if you can have a health check.

 This would give the health team at your GP’s surgery an idea of your overall health.
 If they are concerned about your blood pressure they may suggest medication to reduce your blood pressure, and advice on diet and exercise to help keep your weight under control.

 Lifestyle changes to lower your blood pressure

+Atherosclerosis might narrow the coronary arteries, putting you at risk of a heart attack.
 A heart attack is the result of the blood flow to part of your heart suddenly stopping.
 This usually happens when your heart has been affected by coronary heart disease (CHD).
 When you have this condition, some of the fatty material known as atheroma, that has slowly been building up in your coronary arteries, can break off.
 This can cause a blood clot that may cause a blockage in your coronary artery.
 If this happens, it can block the passage of the blood supply to your heart muscle, and prevent your heart from receiving the vital blood and oxygen it needs.
 When this happens, you have a heart attack.
 A heart attack is also known as a myocardial infarction.

 Another term that you may hear is cardiac arrest.
-The British Heart Foundation states that this when your heart isn’t able to pump blood around your body.
+The British Heart Foundation states that this is when your heart isn’t able to pump blood around your body.
 This can cause a heart attack, but there are different terms for different situations.

 Read our guide to coronary heart disease